-Azure Reservations helps you save money by pre-paying for one-year or three-years of virtual machine, SQL Database compute capacity, Azure Cosmos DB throughput, or other Azure resources.
-Pre-paying allows you to get a discount on the resources you use.
-Reservations can significantly reduce your virtual machine, SQL database compute, Azure Cosmos DB, or other resource costs up to 72% on pay-as-you-go prices.
+Azure Reservations help you save money by committing to one-year or three-years plans for virtual machines, Azure Blob storage or Azure Data Lake Storage Gen2, SQL Database compute capacity, Azure Cosmos DB throughput, or other Azure resources.
+Committing allows you to get a discount on the resources you use.
+Reservations can significantly reduce your resource costs up to 72% on pay-as-you-go prices.
 Reservations provide a billing discount and don't affect the runtime state of your resources.

-If you have virtual machines, Azure Cosmos DB or SQL databases that run for long periods of time, purchasing a reservation gives you the most cost-effective option.
-For example, if you continuously run four instances of a service without a reservation, you are charged at pay-as-you-go rates.
-If you purchase a reservation for those resources, you immediately get the reservation discount.
+If you have virtual machines, Blob storage data, Azure Cosmos DB, or SQL databases that use significant capacity or throughput, or that run for long periods of time, buying a reservation gives you the most cost-effective option.
+For example, when you continuously run four instances of a service without a reservation, you're charged at pay-as-you-go rates.
+When you buy a reservation for those resources, you immediately get the reservation discount.
 The resources are no longer charged at the pay-as-you-go rates.

 For Windows virtual machines and SQL Database, you can cover the licensing costs with Azure Hybrid Benefit.

 To buy a plan, you must have a subscription owner role in an Enterprise (MS-AZR-0017P or MS-AZR-0148P) or Pay-As-You-Go subscription (MS-AZR-0003P or MS-AZR-0023P) or Microsoft Customer Agreement subscription.
 Cloud solution providers can use the Azure portal or Partner Center to purchase Azure Reservations.